cronn/k6-scenario-builder/README.md

 ```

 This builder call creates a 2-minute scenario which executes `myScenarioFunction` with constant 5 VUs.
-To make this scenario executable for k6, make sure you have the function `myScenarioFunction` defined and exported in the file which is run by k6.
+To make this scenario executable for k6, you need to export the `myScenarioFunction` function from the file which is run by k6.

 If you have multiple scenarios you want to execute, an approach is to create a list of `ScenarioExecutable`s from which you can choose your desired scenario when calling a ScenarioBuilder.